Are you on LinkedIn?

 To find out more about best posting times and tips for pandemic, work-from-home routines, please scroll to the next section titled “Best Times To Post On LinkedIn During COVID”.

-The recommended posting times in this guide are generalized, and are an excellent place to start if you’re new to (or haven’t been very active on) LinkedIn.
+The recommended posting times in this guide are generalized, but are an excellent place to start if you’re new to (or haven’t been very active on) LinkedIn.
 The best times to post for your brand will always be determined by your audience behavior!

 The #1 Best Time To Post On LinkedIn Is Wednesdays At Noon